 Sometimes, a liability can be merely a responsibility or sense of feeling shown by one person to another in lieu of sheer love or gratitude.
 For example, performing the marriage of a daughter or donating money to some social cause periodically or even frequently can be felt as a liability.

-But for accounting purpose, a liability can be defined as an obligation or responsibility of a person or any business entity to the other party of any transaction or contract.
-It is some unavoidable obligation to be fulfilled by the party concerned to his creditors or other party on maturity of some period or on occurrence of some event or on achievement of some goal or target.
+But, for the accounting purpose, a liability can be defined as an obligation or responsibility of a person or any business entity to the other party to any transaction or contract.
+It is some unavoidable obligation to be fulfilled by the party concerned to his creditors or other parties on the maturity of some period or on an occurrence of some event or on the achievement of some goal or target.

 Classification of Liabilities

 Liabilities are generally treated as of three major types:

 Now let us have a look at the nature and identification of these three classes of liabilities.

 Current liabilities are also known as short-term liabilities due to its short period nature.
 A current liability signifies the priority involved in clearance of the liability.
 Such liability is considered to be cleared within some short period, say within 3 months or 6 months.
 You will have to clear them within that short range of period.
 Some of them may even become due within days, say within 3 days, 7 days, or a month like that.
 Any type of borrowing or credit taken to meet your daily requirements of business fall under this category and they require being cleared first.
 Salaries and taxes payable are such urgently payable short-term liabilities.
 Besides, Bank overdraft, short-term credits like credit cards, credit purchases are also examples for this category.